If you are looking for free activities to do out and about in South East London, there’s plenty to do for little more than the cost of the bus fare…

 Museum of Childhood in Bethnal green.
 Get the overground from New Cross Gate to Whitechapel.
 Exit the station and turn left, wind your way though the Whitechapel street market and turn left when you get to the Cambridge Health Road.
 Walk up and its on the opposite side of the road.
 If you’ve got kids with you you’ll all have fun.
 Over the summer holidays that have loads of extra activities on for children, arts and crafts and story telling.

-Hackney City farm – with a bit of planning you can get over to Hackney to see the donkeys, pigs, sheep, goats, rabbits and guinea pigs, chickens, duck s and geese.
+With a bit of planning you can get over to one of our favourites, Hackney City Farm to see the donkeys, pigs, sheep, goats, rabbits and guinea pigs, chickens, ducks and geese.
 It’s well worth a visit.
 During the summer holidays they have lots of other entertainment and fun.
-To find out how to get there visit their website www.hackneycityfarm.co.uk.
+To find out how to get there visit their website www.hackneycityfarm.co.uk

 Closer to home, visit Peckham Rye and Nunhead cemetery – both walking distance.
 Peckham Rye is a wide open green space, with beautiful gardens, and a playpark for children.
 Nunhead cemetery is an overgrown and shady place with old winding paths where only the birdsong and the crunch of dry twigs underfoot can be heard.